NextTechLab/McCarthy-Lab-roadmap/README.md

 * Implement Machine Learning models from scratch using Python
 * Once you're comfortable implementing models from scratch, learn scikit-learn and compare performance
-* Practice on Kaggle to get your skiills ---> :sunglasses:
+* Practice on Kaggle to get your skills ---> :sunglasses:

 ## Deep Learning MOOCs